sivani-l-r/Notefic_App/README.md

   ## Motivation

-In a world full of ideas, Notific App aims to provide a platform for individuals to express themselves through the art of note-taking.
+In a world full of ideas, Notefic App aims to provide a platform for individuals to express themselves through the art of note-taking.
 Whether it's a fleeting thought or a carefully crafted poem, this app encourages users to capture and share their moments of inspiration.

 ## Technologies Used